Tallyb/ng-leaderboard-3/README.md

 # ng-leaderboards-3
-Checking multiple subscription to the same meteor collection with ui-router in angular meteor.
+Checking multiple subscriptions to the same meteor collection with ui-router in angular meteor.